Samuel Sabin

 Name Meaning

-1 English and French: from the medieval French form of the Latin personal name Sabinus or its feminine form Sabina, originally an ethnic name for a member of an ancient Italic people of central Italy, whose name is of uncertain origin.
-According to legend, in the 8th century BC the Romans slaughtered the Sabine menfolk and carried off the women.
-More influential as far as name-giving is concerned was the existence of several Christian saints bearing this name.
-The masculine name was borne by at least ten early saints (martyrs and bishops), but as a given name the feminine form was always more popular.2 Jewish: probably also an Americanized form of some like-sounding Jewish name.
+French: from the Old French personal name Sabin, from Latin Sabinus.
+The name was originally referred to the Sabines, an ancient Italic people of central Italy whose name is of uncertain origin.
+In the 8th century BC the Romans slaughtered the Sabine menfolk and carried off the women.
+More influential as far as name-giving is concerned was the existence of several early Christian saints named Sabinus.

 Dictionary of American Family Names © Patrick Hanks 2003, 2006.